Nolan Jones Player Props: Rockies vs. Royals

 - TV Channel: BSKC

 Looking to place a prop bet on Nolan Jones?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Nolan Jones At The Plate

-- Jones is batting .318 with two doubles, a home run and a walk.
+- Jones is batting .308 with three doubles, a home run and a walk.

-- Jones enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .368 with one homer.
+- Jones is batting .316 with one homer during his last games and is riding a six-game hitting streak.

-- This year, Jones has posted at least one hit in five of six games (83.3%), and had multiple hits twice.
+- In six of seven games this season (85.7%), Jones has reached safely via hit, and that includes multiple hits twice.

+- He has gone deep in one of seven games, and in 3.7% of his plate appearances.

-- Jones has driven in a run in three games this year (50.0%), including one multiple-RBI game.
+- Jones has driven in a run in four games this season (57.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.